 - Take a stand even with incomplete information and amid diverse views

-Total consensus is rare.
-A strategic leader must foster open dialogue, build trust and engage key stakeholders, especially when views diverge.
+Consensus is rare.
+A strategic leader must foster open dialogue, build trust, and engage key stakeholders, especially when views diverge.
 To pull that off, you need to:

 - Understand what drives other people's agendas, including what remains hidden